Test Optional

 Special circumstances

-• Students who choose test optional may be asked for additional information.
-The student's admissions representative or the admissions committee may request additional information such as a new writing sample or a letter of recommendation.
+- Students who choose test optional may be asked for additional information.
+The student's admissions representative or the admissions committee may request additional information such as a new writing sample, test scores, or a letter of recommendation.

-• Deferred students: Students who applied for a previous semester but did not attend and are now reapplying may now apply as test optional.
+- Deferred students: Students who applied for a previous semester but did not attend and are now reapplying may continue to apply as test optional.

-• Denied students: If a student chose to include test scores when applying for admission and was denied admission, Calvin will not re-review them as test optional.
+- Denied students: If a student chose to or was required to include test scores when applying for admission and was denied admission, Calvin will not re-review them as test optional.
 Students should go through the regular appeal process to appeal the denial and provide new academic information for consideration.